Rampla Juniors

 Rampla Juniors Fútbol Club, commonly known as Rampla Juniors, is a Uruguayan football club based in Montevideo.
-The team was actively playing the 2021 season by January 2021.
-In their home stadium, Rampla won the Uruguayan championship in 1927.
-In 2019, the Rampla Juniors Fútbol Club had Estadio Olímpico, with 6,000 capacity, as its home stadium.
+Rampla won the Uruguayan championship in 1927.
+In their home stadium, the Rampla Juniors Fútbol Club had Estadio Olímpico, with 6,000 capacity, as its home stadium.
 Fans are nicknamed "The Flintstones", as they helped build the team's home stadium in the 1960s, which resembled a quarry.